Gross Pay vs Net Pay: The Simple Explanation

 What pre-tax deductions reduce my gross pay?

-Pre-tax deductions include 401(k) contributions, employer-sponsored health insurance premiums, HSA contributions, FSA contributions, and commuter benefits.
-These reduce your taxable income before taxes are calculated.
+Common pre-tax deductions include retirement contributions, employer health premiums, HSAs, FSAs, and certain commuter benefits.
+They lower taxable income before payroll taxes are fully applied.

 Was this guide helpful?